jhellingman/tei2html/Wiki/Footnotes.md

 The top three options will place the note outside the text-block.
 The cut-in variants will place the note as a floating box inside the text-block of the main text.

-Some care is need to prefent marginal notes to overlap each other.
-Simply don't place them too close to each other.
+Some care is need to prevent marginal notes to overlap each other.
+Simply don't place them too close to each other (although that may not be an option when digitizing pre-existing books).
 It may help to widen the margin if needed.

 ## Table notes. ##